GraceAn0111/micro-arcade/README.md

 * `Color333(int r, int g, int b)` returns a `COLOR` where the `int` arguments are the red, green, and blue aspects of a color in [the RGB model](http://en.wikipedia.org/wiki/RGB_color_model) In this case, the arguments `r`, `g`, and `b` must be between 0 and 7 inclusive.
 * `drawPixel(int x, int y, COLOR)` turns the pixel at (x, y) into the specified color.
 Since the screen is 32 LEDs wide by 16 LEDs high, this function requires `0 <= x < 32` and `0 <= y < 16`.
 If `COLOR` is black (ie. `r == g == b == 0`), then the LED is turned off.
 * `fillScreen(COLOR)` turns every pixel of the screen to the specified `COLOR`.
-* `print(char c)` switches the LEDs on screen to display the character `c`.
+* `print(string s)` switches the LEDs on screen to display the string `s`.
 This function can be used with the setCursor() function to print strings of text to the screen.
 The effects of this function is modified by several other functions; see below.
 * `setCursor(int x, int y)` moves the "cursor" of the screen to the (x, y) location.
 This changes the effect of `print()`.
 * `setTextColor(COLOR)` sets the color of printed text to `COLOR`.
 This changes the effect of `print()`.
 * `setTextSize(int size)` sets the size printed text.
 A `size` of 1 means the text will be 8 LEDs tall.
 This changes the effect of `print()`.